jvzonlab/OrganoidTracker/_sources/API.md.txt

 ```

 ### How do I know how much time a time point takes?
-The time between two time points is defined by the time resultion:
+The time between two time points is defined by the time resulotion:

 ```python
 from organoid_tracker.core.experiment import Experiment